livingtongues/living-dictionaries/supabase/notes.md

 This is only needed if you are committing migrations to change the database schema.
 - create personal access token which grants access to all your user's projects (not your organization): https://supabase.com/dashboard/account/tokens
 - run `pnpx supabase login` and use the access token
-- `pnpx supabase link --project-ref=yfyhfjgsdtybisgqxrss --password=<DB password>`
+- `pnpx supabase link --project-ref=yxxjpfqcioiendytrdfi --password=<DB password>`
-- `pnpx supabase db remote commit` and then `pnpx supabase migrate up` if happy with changes
+- `pnpx supabase db push`

 ## Other commands
+- `pnpx supabase status` to see local urls and keys
+- `pnpx supabase db remote commit` will get changes made to cloud dashboard and write them locally?
 - `pnpx supabase db diff --use-migra initial_schema -f initial_schema` is used to generate a migration file that captures the difference between your current database schema and an initial schema if you never created the project in Supabase.
 - We will never do this, because we are only pushing changes from local code, but if on a test project you want to make changes in the cloud and then pull down the migration capturing those changes, run `pnpx supabase db pull` to pull down from cloud and say yes to "update remote migration history table"